Our story

 Where do you live if you are an Aussie (Australian) and a Zimbo (Zimbabwean) with two kids?
 Well, in our story, somewhere totally random of course!

 Okay, so not TOTALLY random.
 As I had to explain to a friend, we do not do tequila shots and throw darts at a map as a way of deciding where we will live.
 Our travel life is thanks to Hubby’s career.
 His ability to work around the world has enabled us to experience living in a number of culturally diverse spaces with our boys.
 Our story and our years living off-the-beaten path often incur a raised eyebrow or a “Where?” when it comes up in conversation.
-But seriously, who could say no to the opportunity of living in countries like Laos, Madagascar, Mongolia and Russia?
+But seriously, who could say no to the opportunity of living in countries like Laos, Madagascar, Mongolia and Russia.
+To name a few.

 Having lived on 4 continents, we are used to people asking us where we are from with confused expressions.
 Likely due to all of us having different accents.
 We are also used to people questioning our sanity and our parenting for “dragging” our kids around the world.
 Most people however see the benefits that living in different countries and experiencing a variety of cultures brings.
 If you ask our boys, they see nothing out of the ordinary or spectacular in this life we live.
 For them, our story is their regular life, it is all they have ever known.
 Personally, I love what our nomadic life has given them.
 Their ability to adapt to change and develop meaningful relationships in each new home country never ceases to impress me.
 Find out more about us here.